endpoints4s/talk/slides/index.md

 ~~~

 - Clients and servers can have their own tech stack
-- HTTP APIs can be documented (both in human-readable and machine-readable ways)

 ### HTTP Services: Cons {.unnumbered}

-- Building HTTP requests is tedious
+> - Building HTTP requests is tedious
-- Documenting an HTTP API is tedious
+> - Documenting an HTTP API is tedious
-- Untyped
+> - Untyped
-    - No compile-time guarantee that requests are well-formed
+>     - No compile-time guarantee that requests are well-formed
-    - No IDE assistance
+>     - No IDE assistance

 ### WSDL {.unnumbered}